Pj238icode/Chat-Room/README.md

 5. **Update Configuration:**

     Edit `config.php` to set up your database connection.
-You need to update:
+Update the file with your database details:

     ```php
     <?php